dstackai/dstack/docs/docs/guides/troubleshooting.md

 If the service endpoint returns a 403 error, it is likely because the [`Authorization`](../services.md#access-the-endpoint) header with the correct `dstack` token was not provided.

-#### On-prem fleets
+#### SSH fleets

-If you attempt to run a service on an on-prem fleet, it won't work due to a [known issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1640){:target="_blank"} that is expected to be fixed soon.
+If you attempt to run a service on an SSH fleet, it won't work due to a [known issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1640){:target="_blank"} that is expected to be fixed soon.

 [//]: # (#### Other)
 [//]: # (TODO: Explain how to get the gateway logs)